To implement an effective content marketing plan without stress and overwhelm, start with an achieveable content creation process.

 - Write down how much time you’ll need to create, proof, and design the new items

 - Write down any other ways you can repurpose the same content elsewhere in your business

 - Get a blank month-at-a-glance calendar

 - Review all of the content you want to create and how long each piece will take.
 Give yourself deadlines and write them in your calendar.

 Here are some tips to make this process easier:

 - Don’t bite off more than you can chew.
 Be realistic with your deadlines, productivity, and timelines.
 Don’t base your milestones on the requirement that you work nights and weekends to get it done, because chance are you won’t.
 Trying to do everything at once will cause stress, frustration, and burnout.

 - Make quality the priority.
-It’s better to produce content less frequently and ensure it’s awesome, than publish mediocre content often.
+It’s better to produce content less frequently, ensure it’s awesome, and optimize the content than it is to publish mediocre content often.

 - Consider the order in which you create content.
 For example, instead of creating all of the content for a new onboarding sequence first then repurposing it, create once piece of the process, repurpose it into a list building offer, then publish a portion of it as a blog post that promotes the list building offer.

 - Consider tackling one “chunk” of content each month, so one piece of the onboarding process, one list building offer, and one blog post gets done each month.